Science and Children

 where feasible, the inner workings of the exhibits were left visible and early prototypes underwent visitor-testing.

 the famous Aalto stool, "60E", was chosen for its functionality as a seat-table suitable for young children. the museum's exhibit structures were designed in clear maple and functional components were left visible.

 changing scale a really big whirlpool with speed adjustments allows children to explore cause and effect. smaller whirlpools and images surrounding the area highlight the vortex in nature through displays on wind, tides and currents.

-user testing early prototypes of the tornado exhibit were open to the public to gainn feedback. here, a very young visitor inside the test chamber gets lost in the mist.
+user testing early prototypes of the tornado exhibit were open to the public to gain feedback. here, a very young visitor inside the test chamber gets lost in the mist.

 the exploratorium cookbooks

-the resonant pendulum (background) and the catenary arch are exhibits first conceived by the exploratorium museum in san francisco. their learning principles are defined in their cookbook series (the books are a great tool for experiencing science)
+the resonant pendulum (background) and the catenary arch are exhibits first conceived by the exploratorium museum in san francisco. learning principles are defined in their "cookbook" series (the books are a great tool for experiencing science.)

 the catenary arch allows the visitor to assemble an arch out of many slender wooden blocks that can stand due to their catenary shape.

 the resonant pendulum allows the visitor to swing a small magnet onto a steel-wrapped, concrete-filled pendulum. the pendulum can only be lightly pulled with the weak magnet and moves only if it is pulled in time (in resonance) with its natural frequency.